The veteran senator is third in line for president

 - Venezuela ranks first in food inflation in Latin America.

-- News Behramoglu in Paris for the first book of poetry translated into French.
-Last Minute GERMANY, France, Russia, Greece headlines and events
+- News of hypersonic intimidation from Putin.
+Last Minute GERMANY, France, Russia headlines and events

-- International Markets – WORLD – World Journal of Economics
+- World Markets – WORLD – Economy World Magazine

-- Putin: Russia is ready to increase fertilizer exports – MIR
+- Russia is expected to extend the grain deal – MIR